scossu/lakesuperior/docs/fcrepo4_deltas.rst

 =============================================

-This is a (vastly incomplete) list of discrepancies between the current FCREPO4 implementation and LAKEsuperior.
+This is a (vastly incomplete) list of discrepancies between the current FCREPO4 implementation and Lakesuperior.
 More will be added as more clients will use it.

 Not yet implemented (but in the plans)